kazumaki/lol-champion-db/README.md

 ### Installing

 First, you'll have to install the newest version of [Node](https://nodejs.org/en/download/).
-Otherwise, the npx command could not be available.
+Otherwise, the npx command might not be available.
 Then move into the project main directory on the console and follow the instructions below.

 Install all packages: